department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/conversation-guide.md

 ## 4. FAQs - 3 minutes

-- Ok, there’s one more thing I’d like you to try out.
-On the top of the page just under Personal information, please take a look at those two phrases with the dotted lines underneath them. _(“How to update your legal name” and “how to fix an error in your name or date of birth”)_
+- Ok, now we'll go to top of the page just under Personal information.
+Please take a look at those two phrases with the dotted lines underneath them. _(“How to update your legal name” and “how to fix an error in your name or date of birth”)_

 - Did you notice those before?